-“Every good gift and every perfect gift is from above, coming down from the Father of lights with whom there is no variation or shadow due to change” (v.
-17, James 1:16–18).
+And, in many senses, that is where we go wrong.
+James 1:17 says, “Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, neither shadow of turning”.

 Please register for a free account to view this content

 We hope you have enjoyed the 10 discipleship resources you have read in the last 30 days.

 You have exceeded your 10 piece content limit.

 Create a free account today to keep fueling your spiritual journey!